This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Preheat oven to 375F.
-Boil the ziti pasta for 2-3 minutes less than the package directions say, and set aside.
+Preheat the oven.
+Boil the ziti pasta for a few minutes less than the package directions say, and set aside.
 In a large pot or Dutch oven, sauté the onion and sausage meat until browned.
 Add the garlic, Italian seasoning, and red pepper flakes.

 Stir in the crushed tomatoes, cream, salt & pepper, and sugar.
 Let it heat through for a few minutes, and then add in the drained ziti and toss.